spokboud-EFE/ElementFoldEngine/README.md

 Proving that coherence itself can be engineered as the new foundation of intelligence and design.

 This work is publicly available exclusively for non-profit organizations.
+Reproductions for profit arent allowed without a custom commercial license.

 Discord Channel ---> [SRT DISCORD](https://discord.gg/nzyWctG2)